sirofwalls/cerberus-beta/README.md

 Then run the appropriate commands to set the roles with the bot *(See above)*

-You can then use the "Memberlogchannel" command to set a channel that the bot will be able to announce users joining or leaving the server in *(make sure the bot can talk in that channel)*
+You can then use the "memberlog" command to set a channel that the bot will be able to announce users joining or leaving the server in *(make sure the bot can talk in that channel)*

 If you want to set the prefix for the commands for your server you can use the "Prefix" command, followed by the new prefix you want *(!, !!, or ? as examples. (!!ping))*